Valks-Games/io-game/README.md

 ### Electron
 An external debugger will automatically be attached if you run the app through `yarn dev:client`.

-## Contributing
-If you would like to contribute, look at CONTRIBUTING.md

-If you have any questions, talk to me on discord **valk#3277**.

 ## Resources

 ### Libraries